absam97/ocr_yolo_tesseract/README.md

+**I made some changes to the repo - now you can just clone it and follow below steps to do ocr -**

+1. change your current directory to the repo using terminal, git bash or anaconda prompt

+2. run pip install -r requirements.txt

+3. run python app.py

+4. run localhost in your web browser

+5. drag and drop an image following the instructions and voila you'll get a text output

 # ocr_yolo_tesseract
 OCR is a technology that recognizes text within a digital image.
 It is commonly used to recognize text in scanned documents, but it serves many other purposes as well.
 OCR software processes a digital image by locating and recognizing characters, such as letters, numbers, and symbols.